akshatthakurrr/Restaurant-Review-App/README.md

-Discover, rate, and review your favorite restaurants User Authentication & Profiles: Secure login/register with JWT or Spring Security, personalized dashboards for reviewers to track their posts and favorites.​
+->Discover, rate, and review your favorite restaurants

+User Authentication & Profiles: Secure login/register with JWT or Spring Security, personalized dashboards for reviewers to track their posts and favorites.​

 Restaurant Discovery & Search: Advanced search by location, cuisine, or ratings; interactive maps and filters for easy browsing.​